-HTH-141 Health Care Billing (2 credits)
+HTH-141 Health Care Billing • 2 credits

-This course covers the information required for unit clerks to work in a medical office environment.
+This course covers the information required for Unit Clerks to work in a medical office environment.
 Topics covered include basic Alberta Health Care billing, third party and direct billing, business functions related to the medical office, booking and scheduling, and a look at the different branches of medicine and related specialties.
 Not available for challenge or supplemental.

-HTH-250 Health Issues in Education (3 credits)
+HTH-250 Health Issues in Education 3 credits

 This course will provide students with an overview concerning the promotion of health and safety, the prevention of illness, as well as the maintenance and quality care of children with diverse needs in schools.
-Not available for supplemental.
+Not available for supplemental or challenge.

-HTH-255 Professional Growth (3 credits)
+HTH-255 Professional Growth 3 credits

 The focus of this seminar course will be on 'interdisciplinary health care team members as partners'.
 The more advanced roles for the practical nurse in leadership and delegation, case management, consultation and referrals will be the major themes.
 Difficult working relationships and important ethical/legal issues related to licensure and practical nursing practice will be explored.
 Students will engage in activities to promote employment opportunities.
-Prerequisite(s): take NSG-251, NSG-252, NSG-253, NSG-256, PSY-170, PSY-251.
+Prerequisites: take NSG-251, NSG-252, NSG-253, NSG-256, PSY-170, PSY-251.
 Corequisite courses: NSG-257, NSG-258, NSG-259, NSG-267.

-(HUM) HUMANITIES:
+(HUM) HUMANITIES

-HUM-150 Logic (3 credits)
+HUM-150 Logic • 3 credits

-This is designed as a course in logical self-defence.
-In everyday life we are faced with the problem of making judgments.
+This is designed as a course in logical selfdefence.
+In everyday life we are faced with the problem of making judgements.
 We must learn how to evaluate what we have read or been told if we are to make reasonable decisions.
 Once students have learned to recognize inappropriate evidence or excessive claims, they will be more able to ensure they do not inadvertently add to the confusion surrounding many issues by thinking, speaking or writing in an illogical fashion.
+Not available for supplemental.